 - Understanding changes in gas use by large Australian businesses

-These projects and their case studies will be available on the PEAN Website.
+These projects and their case studies are available on the PEAN Website.